LaSurprise/MachineLearning/README.md

 A prediction was done with TREE, but associated weights were too low.
 With CARET/RPART, this was not possible.
 With CARET/NB, it is still a challenge.
+Test data seems to be a set of outliers.

 ## Evaluation

-1. Fork this repo on your computer : a directory named MachineLearning will be created with all files used in this project
+1. Fork this repo on your computer : a directory named MachineLearning will be created with all files used in this project.
-2. Set Working Directory with a proper path in RStudio : setwd("C:/Users/YourPrompt/MachineLearning/Project/")
+2. Set Working Directory with a proper path in HAR.Rmd with RStudio: setwd("C:/Users/YourPrompt/MachineLearning/Project/").
-2. Open an run HAR.Rmd with RStudio
+2. Run HAR.Rmd with Knit.